This website is currently under construction. Thank you for your patience.

 Access the MSD Robotics Lab Knowledge Base

 In 2019 the MSD Robotics Lab has a new direction.
 This new direction will focus on the application of extrusion technologies (such as clay 3D printing) to architectural and construction fabrication tasks.
-This will be supplemented with the application of Machine Learning and Artificial Intelligence, making our robots semi-autonomous.
-Semi-autonomous robots will be able to complete the more complex fabrication tasks being demanded of them.

 The Robotics Lab will be moving to a project-based model while continuing with the ideals of openness, accessibility, and training that have underpinned the lab since it's beginning.
 As such, the MSD Robotics Lab will always be open and accessible to staff and students to complete their own projects, or to be a part of our projects.